Starring – Buster Keaton, Kathryn Mcguire, Frederick Vroom

 Directed By – Donald Crisp, Buster Keaton

-Description – Wealthy, but lonely, Rollo Treadway witnesses a young couples loving embrace and decides to propose marriage to the also wealthy Betsy O’Brien who lives accross the street.
+Description – Wealthy, but lonely, Rollo Treadway witnesses a young couples loving embrace and decides to propose marriage to, the also wealthy, Betsy O’Brien who lives across the street.

 His plan is to marry Betsy and sail to Honolulu.
 However, things don’t always work out as planned.
 Betsy refuses Rollo’s marriage proposal and in an effort to recover from her rejection he decides to sail alone.

-NOTABLE: The Navigator proved to be Buster Keaton’s biggest commercial success and has some of his most memorable gags.
+NOTABLE: The Navigator proved to be Buster Keaton’s biggest commercial success and includes some of his most memorable gags.